HiZollo/Games/README.md

-  time,         // yes      |               | how long to consider a player idle, in milliseconds strings,      // no       | strings.json  | the strings to show on your app hardmode,     // no       | false         | whether to start this game in hard mode answerLength  // no       | 4             | how long should the answer key be })
+  time,         // yes      |               | how long to consider a player idle, in milliseconds strings,      // no       | strings.json  | the strings to show on your app hardmode,     // no       | false         | whether to start this game in hard mode answerLength  // no       | 4             | the answer's length })
 ```